grvm/Git-Janitor/Readme.md

 git-janitor --skip-pattern='*pattern*'
 ```

-`*` is a wildcard character.
+`*` is a wild card character.

-* `'*pattern*'` would search for occurence of the string 'pattern' anywhere in a branch.
+* `'*pattern*'` would search for occurrence of the string 'pattern' anywhere in a branch.
-* `'pattern*'` would search for occurence of the string 'pattern' in the starting a branch.
+* `'pattern*'` would search for occurrence of the string 'pattern' in the starting a branch.
-* `'*pattern'` would search for occurence of the string 'pattern' in the end of a branch.
+* `'*pattern'` would search for occurrence of the string 'pattern' in the end of a branch.

 ##### If no option is specified, it works in preview mode!!